Credit Cards Business Credit Cards

 Rewards rate

-Earning cash back, points, or miles is always beneficial, especially if you own a business with loads of expenses.
-But not all rewards credit cards are created equal, so it’s in your best interest to pay attention to earning rates on different cards.
+Earning cash back, points, or miles can be beneficial if you own a business with loads of expenses.
+But not all rewards credit cards are equal, so pay attention to earning rates on different cards.

 If two cards are similar in most other ways, but one has a higher earning rate, it likely makes sense to choose the potentially more rewarding card.